 Now Real Food Organic Pine Nuts, 8 oz [Click to view]

 The cheese grater I love:

 Where would I be without my microplane Zester/grater..
 Probably the coolest piece of equipment I own and the only tool that traveled with me on my graduate school rotation internships.
 A microplane grater is perfect for grating hard cheeses and can also work as a zester for lemons.
 Our family uses it to top pasta with cheese.
 It grates up Parmesan into “snow,” which will melt into the sauce and allow the the sauce to better stick to the pasta.
-If you’re having your children or company help cook, this is a great safe task to delegate to someone (these cheese graters only cut one way making them safer).
+If you’re company help cook, this is a great task to delegate to someone.
 Your helper will effectively create a heaping snow pile of cheese on your cutting board which you can then add to the sauce later on.
 The grater itself and block of hard cheese have come to table many times to grate more cheese over dishes.
-They are easy to clean and easy to store due to their slim size in a plastic sheath.
-You will enjoy this tool.
+And, because they only cut one way, they are easy to clean.
+The grater is slim and stores in a plastic sheath.
+You will enjoy this tool!